Our Vision

 National POW/MIA Memorial and Museum

-Prosser is honored to be part of the founding team launching the National POW/MIA Memorial and Museum.
-Our work included leading the initial programming and visioning, preparation of the master plan, conceptual architectural design and assisting in the development of the fundraising program, budgeting and support collateral.
+Prosser was an instrumental partner in launching a National POW/MIA Memorial and Museum.
+Their work included leading the initial programming and visioning, preparation of the master plan, conceptual architectural design and assisting in the development of the fundraising program, budgeting and support collateral.

-A future that embraces, honors, educates and celebrates with respect America’s Prisoners of War and Missing in Action Service members is vital.
-History, emotion, patriotism and pride are prerequisites to the creation of a sacred place that honors the bravest that continue to preserve a nation.
-The POW/MIA Memorial and Museum promises to uphold the trust shared by all Americans and those who serve that the value of the men and women who fight for freedom and liberty is incalculable.
+A future that embraces, honors, educates and celebrates with respect America’s Prisoners of War and Missing in Action service members is vital.
+History, emotion, patriotism and pride are prerequisites to the creation of a sacred place that honors the bravest who continue to preserve our nation.
+The National POW/MIA Memorial and Museum promises to uphold the trust shared by all Americans and those who serve that the value of the men and women who fight for freedom and liberty is incalculable.